CDrummond/musly-server/README.md

 for this call to complete.
 As a rough guide it takes ~1min per 1000 tracks.
 If you change this config item after the jukebox is written you will need to delete the jukebox file and restart the server.
-* Musly does not anlyse the whole file, only a potion. `extractstart` and `extractlen` may be used to specify the portion of the audio to be analysed.
-`extractstart`
 * `extractlen` The maximum length in seconds of the file to decode.
 If zero or greater than the file length, then the whole file will be decoded.
 Note, however, that only a maximum of 60 seconds is used for analysis - therefore